thegoldenmule/email-backup/README.md

 Motivation
 =

 **I wanted something simple**.
+I'm a crotchety old man in software-engineer years.
 I don't want hardware, I don't want to pay, I don't want a web service, I don't want an app for my phone-- I want 100 lines of easy-to-read, easy-to-debug code.

 This particular solution can be easily used with any backup solution.
 I use a local external backup drive and SpiderOak (which I highly recommend).
 Zero-knowledge remote backup is, I think, a pretty big deal.